MrParalloid/pomme-notes/README.md

-# Pomme Notes 1.6
+# Pomme Notes 1.0
-Latest release: 2025-02-28
+Latest release: 2025-04-07

 This is a lightweight theme to harmonize with macOS and iOS environments.
 Some smooth animations are there as well, but not too much, not to drain our batteries.
-Latest version 1.6 now respects custom accent color and applies it to links, checkboxes, and even Iconize's default color.
+This theme respects custom accent color and applies it throughout the theme, including links, checkboxes, and even Iconize's default color.

 ## Screenshots
 ![](https://github.com/MrParalloid/pomme-notes/blob/main/some-fresh-themes-to-check-out-second-black-pomme-notes-v0-as15apb0rgke1.png)